Sayan690/DotnetFilelessExecution/README.md

 ## Overview

-DotnetFilelessExecution is the very basic demonstration of how to fetch a .NET assembly remotely and the execute it on the client side directly in memory, i.e., without having to save the assembly on the disk.
+Weaponised DFE is the advanced implementation of DotnetFilelessExecution, which does the same thing, while is more undetectable.

 ## Compilation